 To install the PARETO framework on Windows operating systems, follow the set of instructions below that are appropriate for your needs.
-If you need assistance please contact start a new discussion on our GitHub Discussion form or send an email to pareto-support@project-pareto.org.
+If you need assistance please contact start a new discussion on our GitHub Discussion form or send an email to the support email list.